-Alzheimer's Association Virtual Community Educators are volunteer public speakers who provide Alzheimer's Association education programs through virtual platforms to community audiences.
-Virtual Community Educators:
+Alzheimer's Association Community Educators are volunteer public speakers who provide Alzheimer's Association education programs in person or through virtual platforms to community audiences.
+Community Educators:

 Collaborate with local Association staff to expand programs by securing community partners, scheduling presentations, delivering the programs, and managing technology needs.